Pogonomyrmex badius

 Pogonomyrmex badius, or the Florida harvester ant, is a species of harvester ant in the genus Pogonomyrmex.
 It is the only Pogonomyrmex species found on the east coast of the United States and the only one in North America known to be polymorphic.
-The Florida Harvester ant is commonly found in Florida scrub and other similar habitats within the Atlantic coastal plain states.
+The Florida Harvester ant is commonly found in Florida scrub and other similar habitats within the Atlantic coastal plain.

 Description

 P. badius is a relatively large species of harvester ant present throughout Florida scrub and are one of the most notable and unique inhabitants of the ecoregion.
 The workers are highly polymorphic, ranging from 6.35 mm for the smallest workers to 9.52 mm for the largest majors which can rival the queen (10 - 12 mm) in size.

-Both queens, majors and intermediates have disproportionately large heads, while minors have a more narrower complexion when viewed at the front.
+Both queens, majors and intermediates have disproportionately large heads, while minors have a more narrow complexion when viewed at the front.
 Under normal circumstances this species lacks epinotal spines which sit parallel on the propodeum though these spines may occasionally be present.